The importance of the depth in a swimming pool

 Family and Recreational Pools:

-• For family-oriented pools, a combination of shallow and middle areas works well.
-A gradual slope from shallow to deeper areas provides flexibility for various activities.
+• For family-orientedpools, a combination of shallow and mid-depth areas works well.
+A gradual slope from shallow to deeper areas provides flexibility for different activities, from children's play to adult swimming.

 Lap and Training Pools:

-• Lap pools intended for serious swimmers usually have a consistent depth of about 1.2 to 1.5 meters to offer an optimal environment for lap swimming.
+• Lap pools intended for serious swimmers typically have a consistent depth of about 1.2 to 1.5 meters to offer an optimal environment for lap swimming, minimizing the risk of hitting the bottom during turns.

 Diving Pools:

-• Pools designed for diving require a deep area with a minimum depth of 2.4 to 3 meters to accommodate diving platforms and levels.
+• Pools intended for diving require a deep area with a minimum depth of 2.4 to 3 meters to accommodate diving platforms and levels, which is crucial for ensuring safety during dives.

 Plunge Pools: